 Prior to joining RWJF, Marks served as assistant surgeon general and director of the Centers for Disease Control’s (CDC) National Center for Chronic Disease Prevention and Health Promotion.
-Throughout his tenure at CDC, Marks developed and advanced systematic ways to prevent and detect diseases such as cancer, heart disease, and diabetes; reduce tobacco use; and address the nation’s growing epidemic of obesity.
+Throughout his tenure at CDC, Marks developed and advanced systematic ways to prevent and detect diseases such as cancer, heart disease, and diabetes; reduce tobacco use; and address the nation’s growing obesity epidemic.

 Marks received an MD from the State University of New York at Buffalo.
 He trained as a pediatrician at the University of California at San Francisco, and was a Robert Wood Johnson Clinical Scholar at Yale University, where he received his MPH.